Yu Luming

 Yu Luming (于鲁明; born December 1961) is a former Chinese politician.
-As of April 2022 he was under investigation by China's top anti-corruption agency.
+In April 2022, Yu was investigated by China's top anti-corruption agency, and in March 2023, Yu Luming was charged with bribery.

 Previously he served as vice chairman of the Beijing Municipal Committee of the Chinese People's Political Consultative Conference.
 He is a member of the 13th National Committee of the Chinese People's Political Consultative Conference.

 Biography

 A native of Beijing, Yu graduated from Beijing Medical College (now Peking University Health Science Center).
 He joined the Chinese Peasants' and Workers' Democratic Party in December 1986, and joined the Chinese Communist Party in June 1992.
 He worked in the Daxing District Government for a long time before being transferred to the Beijing Municipal People's Government.
 At the height of his political career, he was vice chairman of the Beijing Municipal Committee of the Chinese People's Political Consultative Conference, a position at vice-ministerial level.